pchagas72/advent-of-code/README.md

 - Day 1 in Python, Rust
 - Day 2 in Python, Rust
 - Day 3 in Python, Rust
-- Day 4 in Python
+- Day 4 in Python, Rust
 - Day 5 in Python
 - Day 6 in Python